gemeauxph/MaterialLoadingIndicator/README.md

 progressIndicator.setIndeterminate(true)
 progressIndicator.setBackgroundColor(Color.parseColor("#FFFFFF"))

-//For using color resources simply do this example progressIndicator.setMessageTextColor(R.color.colorPrimary)
+//For using color resources simply do it like this example progressIndicator.setMessageTextColor(R.color.colorPrimary)
 ```